satyagraha/gfm_viewer/README.md

 This project provides an Eclipse view which provides a reasonably accurate presentation of [GithHub Flavored Markdown](http://github.github.com/github-flavored-markdown/) files.

+<a href="https://help.github.com/articles/github-flavored-markdown">GitHub Flavored</a>
-<a href="https://help.github.com/articles/github-flavored-markdown">GitHub Flavored Markdown</a> viewer plugin (GFM Viewer) adds View that displays .md files as they would be on GitHub.
+ [Markdown](http://daringfireball.net/projects/markdown/) viewer plugin (GFM Viewer) adds View that displays .md files as they would be on GitHub.

 Created by <a href="https://github.com/satyagraha">Satyagraha</a>.
 Existing listing is <a href="/content/github-flavored-markdown-viewer-plugin-eclipse" title="GitHub Flavored Markdown viewer plugin for Eclipse">GitHub Flavored Markdown viewer plugin for Eclipse </a>.
 Wtih this entry you can download GFM into your Eclipse without manual build as described in author's README.